robertthiesmeier/robertthiesmeier.github.io/index.md

 ---

 ## About me
 I am a PhD student at the [Biostatistics Team](https://ki.se/en/gph/research/biostatistics-team), Department of Global Public Health @[Karolinska Institutet](https://ki.se) and affiliated to research at the [Aging Research Center, Karolinska Institutet](https://ki.se/en/nvs/research/centres-and-networks-at-nvs/aging-research-center-arc).
 My academic background is in public health, epidemiology, and biostatistics.
-A short CV is available [here]().
+A short CV is available [here](CV_Thiesmeier__short_.pdf).
+Outside of academia I enjoy outdoor activities with running being my current favourite.

 ## Research
 My research interests lie at the intersection of applied biostatistics and clinical epidemiology.
 My methodological focus is on the development, evaluation, and application of statistical approaches for fragmented and harmonised data in multi-site studies.
 Recent methodological contributions have been applied to missing data problems in large cardiovascular trials, hospital and clinical care registries, and longitudinal cohort studies.
 More details and several slides of recent talks and presentations are available [here](talks.md).

-## Software
-[mi impute from](https://ideas.repec.org/c/boc/bocode/s459378.html), a package to impute binary, categorical, and continious variables from external data sources using logistic, multinomial logistic, and quantile regression, respectively.

 ## Selected publications